aspnet-contrib/AspNet.Security.OAuth.Providers/docs/kook.md

             options.ClientId = "my-client-id";
             options.ClientSecret = "my-client-secret";

-            // The scope get_user_info is added by default
+            // The scope get_user_info is added by default.
-            // Please make sure the scope get_user_info is enabled in your KOOK developer center
+            // Please make sure the scope get_user_info is enabled in your KOOK developer center.
-            // If you do not want to use the default scope indeed, try remove it by
+            // If you do not want to use the default scope indeed, remove it as shown below:
             // options.Scope.Remove("get_user_info");
         });
 ```